Dr Orietta Da Rold, St John's

 Articles and Essays

 ‘Codicology’, The Encyclopaedia of Medieval British Literature, ed.
-Sian Echard and Robert Rouse (Oxford: Wiley-Blackwell, forthcoming 2015).
+Sian Echard and Robert Rouse (Oxford: Wiley-Blackwell, in preparation).

 ‘Medieval Manuscript Studies: an European Perspective’ with Marilena Maniaci in Writing Europe 500-1450: Texts and Contexts, with Philip Shaw and Aidan Conti, special issue for Essays and Studies (in preparation for 2015).